Nayya-com/braze-expo-plugin/README.md

 For EAS builds, [add them as secrets on the Expo website](https://docs.expo.dev/build-reference/variables/#secrets-on-the-expo-website) and then run the `eas build` command.

 ## TODO
+- Ingest `deploymentTarget` from `expo-build-properties` config plugin if it's in use.
 - Add tests
   - Unit tests for helpers
   - Unit tests for all mods